Projects

 more

-Established in 1967 by the ICA, "Yad Lehachlama" (Reach to Recovery) is a volunteer group comprised of 250 women volunteers who were diagnosed with breast cancer.
+Established in 1967 by the ICA, "Yad Lehachlama" (Reach to Recovery) is a volunteer group comprised of about 200 women volunteers who were diagnosed with breast cancer.

 • The Volunteers: